smnorris/bcfishpass/README.md

     cd bcfishpass

 Presuming PostgreSQL/PostGIS are already installed, the easiest way to install dependencies is likely via `conda`.
-A `environment.yml` is provided to set up the processing environment.
-Edit the environment variables in this file as required (to match your database connection parameters) and then create/activate the environment:
+An `environment.yml` file is provided to install the required tools:

     conda env create -f environment.yml
     conda activate bcfishpass